 Lasted me about: 2 months using everyday

-- If you don’t already have the essential oils used in this blend, you may find these items expensive to buy once-off – especially the carrot seed essential oil.
-You can use one essential oil rather than my blend, but if you can afford it – it’s definitely worth it.
+- Price of essential oil blend: If you don’t already have the essential oils used in this blend, you may find these items expensive to buy once-off, especially the carrot seed essential oil.
+You can use one essential oil rather than my blend, but if you can afford to make my blend – it’s definitely worth it.

-- The time it takes to infuse the base oil with green tea may not be your cup of tea =P .
-If not, skip this step (even though I think it’s worth the extra time).
+- Infusion time: The time it takes to infuse the base oils with green tea may not be your cup of tea.

 CHERRY ON TOP

-Chamomile and carrot essential oil will also treat visual stress from staring at a computer screen all day long.
+Aids visual stress: Chamomile and carrot seed essential oil will also treat visual stress from staring at a computer screen all day.

-- The base oil will also strengthen, condition and promote the growth of your eyelashes.
+Long eyelashes: The base oils will also strengthen, condition and promote the growth of your eyelashes.

 - Chamomile essential oil (EO): helps lighten skin pigmentation like age spots and dark circles, and also treats visual stress. (buy here).